webgptorg/promptbook/README.md

 ### Prompt Template

-Simmilar concept as prompt but with templating logic.
-It can be for example:
+Similar concept to Prompt, but with templating logic.

+For example:

 ```json
 {